Impact of the fiscal deficit on public debt, inflation and sustainable economic investment

 When the fiscal deficit is high, the government must issue debt at higher rates, increasing the cost of both public and private financing.

-Businesses also suffer from this effect, as they face higher interest rates that make investment difficult, affecting their growth capacity.
+Companies also suffer this effect, as they face higher interest rates that make investment difficult, affecting their ability to grow.

-This increase in costs contributes to a slowdown in the economy, as it reduces the availability of capital for productive projects.
+This increase in costs contributes to slowing down the economy, as it reduces the availability of capital for productive projects.

-The deficit generates economic uncertainty that affects investor confidence, which may lead to investors choosing to delay or cancel investments.
+The deficit generates economic uncertainty that affects the confidence of investors, who may choose to delay or cancel investments.

-The lack of certainty regarding fiscal stability limits the arrival of foreign capital and the expansion of domestic businesses.
+The lack of security over fiscal stability limits the arrival of foreign capital and the expansion of national businesses.

-This reduction in private investment hinders economic development and limits job creation, affecting social well-being.
+This reduction in private investment slows economic development and limits job creation, affecting social well-being.

 Long-term effects and associated risks